 It's arrived: The Creative Destruction of Medicine – How the Digital Revolution Will Create Better Health Care, Eric Topol’s prescient view of the near future of medicine.
 This book details how four areas of digital medicine – wireless sensors, genomics, imaging and health information – are about to undergo a super-convergence marking perhaps the most disruptive ...
 Continue Reading about Book Notes: The Creative Destruction of Medicine

 Is it the end of the internet cafe at medical meetings?
 Has the sponsored kiosk with 'free access to the world wide web' run its course?
 I remember the day when there were lines at machines like this.
 We clamored to pick up our email.
 Now email and other inputs reach some 80% of doctors through their smartphones.
 The sponsored cafe will soon be a relic of our past. ...
 Continue Reading about Internet Cafe – Is It the End of an Era for Medical Meetings?

 If you want a glimpse at a company putting precision medicine into practice look no further than Prometheus Labs.
 They make diagnostic products for personalized care in digestive disease and oncology.
 I use their products to diagnose and target therapy in children with inflammatory bowel diseases (crohn’s disease and ulcerative colitis).
 IBD offers a nice place ...
 Continue Reading about Prometheus Labs and Precision Medicine

+I wonder about the future of touch.
 I suffer with herniated lumbar disks.
 L4-L5 bulges and ruptures on occasion.
 If you catch me on the wrong day I have a little curvature to my back representing the spasm that makes me miserable.
 I saw an extremely well-referenced orthopedic surgeon in consultation recently.
-But through the course of my visit he never touched me.
-We spent an extraordinary amount ...
+But through the course of my visit he never touched ...
 Continue Reading about Doctors and the Future of Touch